Import your music — from Apple Music, files, and your computer

 It can play the DRM-free music you own — iTunes purchases, ripped CDs, and files you've added yourself.
 Songs downloaded from the Apple Music streaming service are DRM-protected, and Apple doesn't allow any third-party app to play those.
 That's a platform rule, not an app limitation.

-Two ways: save the files anywhere in the Files app and import them from Prismatic Music, or share them straight to Prismatic Music from another app (Mail, AirDrop, a cloud-drive app).
-Either way they join your library on the device.
+Three ways: save the files anywhere in the Files app and import them from Prismatic Music, share them straight to Prismatic Music from another app (Mail, AirDrop, a cloud-drive app), or drag and drop them from your computer's browser over Wi-Fi.
+Any way you choose, they join your library on the device.

 No. Import is entirely on-device: no cloud upload, no server-side matching, no account.
 Your files stay where you put them, and the library lives on your device.